JakobChristensen/Resharper.PredictiveCodeSuggestions/README.md

 Predictive Code Suggestions
 ===========================
-Predictive Code Suggestions is a plugin for JetBrains ReSharper, that helps you produce code by suggestion the next line of code.
+Predictive Code Suggestions is a plugin for JetBrains ReSharper, that helps you produce code by suggesting the next line of code.

 <h3>Idea</h3>
 When writing code there are often certain patterns to how the code is constructed.
 Some statements are often followed by certain other statements, functions called followed by checks.

 For instance, if a function can return null, you often want to check for null.